keevitaja/keeper-laravel/readme.md

 - `invoices/update` can be accessed by all users who have `invoices.update` permission

 It does not matter, if permission is given to user directly (permission_user pivot) or through a role (permission_role pivot).

-## Custom exceptions

-If provided user ID does not have match in database, following exception will be thrown.

-	Keevitja\Keeper\Models\Exceptions\UserNotFoundException

-If you want to use this exception, swap User::find() with User::findUser().

-Same goes for role and permission model.

-	Keevitja\Keeper\Models\Exceptions\RoleNotFoundException
-	Keevitja\Keeper\Models\Exceptions\PermissionNotFoundException

 ## If you like this